 Frequently asked questions

-The boat is currently in our All-weather Lifeboat Centre (ALC) building in Poole and will be until 19 January.
-Tours of this building can be booked through the RNLI College and are subject to availability since they are run by our volunteers.
-Please note that the decal with all the names of loved ones sent in to Launch a Memory will not be applied until after 19 January.
-Please also note visibility of the boat is partially obstructed by the bays due to the nature of it being a working factory.
+When the boat is being built in our All-weather Lifeboat Centre (ALC) building in Poole, it will be available to see as part of the ALC tours during the later build stage.
+Please note that the decal with all the names of loved ones sent in to Launch a Memory will not be applied until after this build stage.
+Please also note visibility of the boat during its construction will be partially obstructed by the bays due to the nature of it being a working factory.
 To find out more about the tours and for images inside the building please see the All-Weather Lifeboat Centre page.
 Due to COVID-19 there is a delay, and dates for the build stages have not yet been finalised.
 However, if you have provided us with your email address when submitting your loved one’s name then we will keep you updated on the lifeboat’s progress.